Why Am I Always Depressed? How To Be Happy Again

 Causes of depression

-There is no single cause for depression.
+There is no single cause of depression.
 A depression diagnosis depends on a combination of things, and doctors consider many factors.
 According to the American Psychiatric Association, a few of these include:

 • Differences in certain brain chemicals

-• History of depression in immediate family members
+• History of depression in immediate, biological family members

 • Personality traits like low self-esteem or difficulty handling stress

-• Environmental factors, including exposure to neglect, abuse, violence, or poverty
+• Environmental factors, including exposure to neglect, abuse, violence, and/or poverty

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Depression symptoms vary from person to person, as can the severity of the symptoms.
-Some people only experience emotional symptoms, while others also have physical symptoms or a combination of both.
-Some common symptoms associated with depression include:
+Depression symptoms vary somewhat from person to person, as can the severity of the symptoms.
+That said, some common symptoms associated with depression include:

 • Increased irritability.
 Feeling irritable, restless, or cranky or being more easily agitated may all be responses to depression.